dotCMS/plugin-seeds/OSGi/com.dotcms.servlet/README.md

 ## How to build this example

+#### Note: This plugin depends on the com.dotcms.simpleService example as uses the com.dotmarketing.osgi.service.HelloWorld service registered on that plugin.

 To install all you need to do is build the JAR. to do this run `./gradlew jar`